-3.2.1.6 Large Projects
+3.2.1.7 Large Projects

 Large Projects (see Section 4.2) are those that are designated as such by the proposer and that require more than 300 ksec observing time, whether long-duration observations of single targets or shorter duration observations of multiple targets.
-Large Projects are encouraged; at least 3 Msec of observing time will be allocated for Large Projects in this cycle, subject to reasonable standards of scientific merit, as determined through peer review.
+Large Projects are encouraged.
+Up to 6 Msec of observing time will be allocated for Large Projects and Very Large Projects in this cycle.
+The allocation of time to each type will be determined through peer review.